m45k174/PythonLocalServer/README.md

 # PythonLocalServer
-A python home server with minimal resouce consumption
+A python home server with minimal resouce consumption powered by windows' powershell v1.0